 Ring (1998) was the film that created the modern Japanese ghost story.
 It spawned a huge line of spinoffs and remakes that has so far included two sequels, The Spiral (1998) and Ring 2 (1999), a prequel Ring 0: Birthdays (2000) and a 12-episode tv series Ring: The Final Chapter (1999); a South Korean remake The Ring Virus (1999); a Hollywood remake The Ring (2002) that spawned two sequels The Ring Two (2005) and Rings (2017); and a Japanese reboot series Sadako 3D (2012) and Sadako 3D 2 (2013), and following this Sadako (2019).

 The Ju-on/The Grudge series was one of the better attempts at exploiting the popularity of Ring and has undergone about as many variations.
 It originally started with the tv movie School Ghost Story G (1998) from which director Takashi Shimizu expanded the basics out with two video-released films Ju-on (2000) and Ju-on 2 (2000), followed by the theatrically-released Ju-on: the Grudge (2003) and its sequel Ju-on: The Grudge 2 (2003).
 This was followed by an English-language series with The Grudge (2004), The Grudge 2 (2006) and The Grudge 3 (2009); a duo of Japanese spinoff films Ju-on: Girl in Black (2009) and Ju-on: Old Lady in White (2009); and a Japanese reboot series Ju-on: The Beginning of the End (2014) and Ju-on: The Final Curse (2015).
-A reboot of the US series is also due with the upcoming The Grudge (2020).
+The Grudge (2020) was a reboot of the US series.

 Sadako vs Kayako was originally floated as an April Fool’s joke but the response was so popular that Kadokawa, the copyright holders of the Ring franchise, went ahead and made the film.
 The result is a stunt film in much the same way that Frankenstein Meets the Wolf Man (1943), King Kong Vs. Godzilla (1962), Freddy vs. Jason (2003), AVP: Alien vs Predator (2004) and Batman V Superman: Dawn of Justice (2016) operate in drawing audiences in with the novelty of seeing two popular franchises coming together.